SamihaShahid/NEIVA/README.md

 ### Welcome to NEIVA inventory!

 NEIVA is a biomass burning emissions inventory.
 It consists of data files, design codes and tools.
 We provide a recommended emission factor dataset.
 The chemical compounds are mapped to model surrogates to faciliate model application.
 We also provide a platform to incorporate new data in future.
-The codes are compatible to incorporate new data.
-This requires minimum modification from a user.
+The codes are compatible to incorporate new data and it requires minimum modification from a user.

 ## Getting Started